jacobnlangley/jacobnlangley.github.io/resume.md

 #### about me ####

 I am a dedicated front end developer passionate about building web technologies.
-I am highly proficient in HTML5, CSS3, jQuery,responsive web development & Wordpress Development.
-I have a working knowledge of vanilla javascript development, AJAX & JSON.
-I also have a working knowledge of PHP & database management practices.
+I am highly proficient in HTML5, CSS3, jQuery, responsive web development & Wordpress Development.
+I have a proficient knowledge of javascript, AngularJS and React development.
+I also have a solid knowledge of PHP & MySQL database management practices.

 I enjoy learning and sharing this learned knowledge.
 I am ever a student and enjoy learning from others.
 I truly enjoy the collaborative process & thrive as a part of a team of creative professionals.

 I am happiest when building stuff.

 #### web development skills ####